Eric-Dally/Database-Manipulation-for-School-District-Analysis/README.md

 # Overview

-After learning that 9th graders from Thomas Highschool cheated on their math and reading tests, I updated the results so that the cheating scores were not included.
+After learning that 9th graders from Thomas Highschool cheated on their math and reading tests, I updated the results so that the cheating scores were not included in the data.

 ## Results